NevTrace-org/Easy-Connect/mkt&comms/easy-connect-mkt&comms-plan.md

 The website will offer the opportunity to subscribe and receive updates on the development of Easy Connect through a periodic newsletter, being part of a early user group that will be able to test the first version of the product, as well as receive promotions.

+- **Content topics**:
+  - Educational content about Qubic blockchain capabilities.
+  - Easy Connect use case demonstrations and tutorials.
+  - Industry trend analysis and automation insights.
+  - Community highlights and partnership announcements.

 - **Blog publishing frequency and content schedule**:
   - Bi-Weekly featured articles (26 articles per year).
-  - Bi-weekly technical tutorials (26 tutorials per year).
+  - Monthly technical tutorials (12 tutorials per year).
-  - Monthly partnership announcements (12 announcements per year).
+  - Quarterly partnership announcements (4 announcements per year).
-  - Quarterly state of the ecosystem reports (4 reports per year).
+  - Quarterly state reports (4 reports per year).

 - **Newsletter distribution**:
   - Primary newsletter: Bi-weekly distribution (26 editions per year).
   - Technical deep dive: Monthly for developers (12 editions per year).
-  - Partnership updates: Quarterly for stakeholders (4 editions per year).

-- **Content topics**:
-  - Educational content about Qubic blockchain capabilities.
-  - Easy Connect use case demonstrations and tutorials.
-  - Industry trend analysis and automation insights.
-  - Community highlights and partnership announcements.

-- **Subscriber growth targets**:
-  - Q3 2025: 100 newsletter subscribers.
-  - Q4 2025: 500 newsletter subscribers.
-  - Q1 2026: 1000 newsletter subscribers.
-  - Q2 2026: 2000 newsletter subscribers.

 ### Events and public relations